 The fungus tends to infect people who have a weakened immune system, including those with the following:

 However, cryptococcosis caused by Cryptococcus gattii can also develop in people with a normal immune system.
 It is also more likely to occur in people who have other lung disorders, are 50 years old or older, or smoke tobacco.

 Infection usually occurs when people inhale the spores of the fungus.
 Thus, cryptococcosis typically affects the lungs.
 It most commonly spreads to the brain and tissues covering the brain and spinal cord (meninges), resulting in meningitis Subacute and Chronic Meningitis Subacute meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space) when it develops... read more .

 Cryptococcosis may also spread to the skin and other tissues, such as the bones, joints, liver, spleen, kidneys, and prostate.
-Except for skin infections, these infections usually cause few or no symptoms.

 Symptoms of Cryptococcosis